pedrogrijo/simple-timer/README.md

-# Simple-Stopwatch
+# Simple-Timer
-iOS Stopwatch in Swift
+iOS Timer in Swift